-Ten elements of intangible cultural heritage - dances, music, songs, sung speeches, drawings, drumming styles, cultural spaces, and manufacturing were safeguarded with the support and engagement of SIDS field offices in the following countries: Tonga, Vanuatu, Jamaica, Cuba, Dominican Republic, Comoros, Cape Verde, Haiti, Fiji, Solomon Islands and Papua New Guinea.
+Ten elements of intangible cultural heritage - dances, music, songs, sung speeches, drawings, drumming styles, cultural spaces, and manufacturing were safeguarded with the support and engagement of SIDS field offices in the following countries: Cuba, Cape Verde, Comoros, Dominican Republic, Fiji, Haiti, Jamaica, Papua New Guinea, Tonga, Vanuatu, and Solomon Islands.
 New ratifications of the 2003 Convention for the Safeguarding of the Intangible Cultural Heritage were undertaken in Papua New Guinea (September 2008), Barbados (October 2008), Grenada (January 2009), Haiti and Saint Vincent and the Grenadines (September 2009).
 In the Pacific region, governmental and non-governmental experts were trained in the safeguarding of heritage at four national consultation meetings in Papua New Guinea, Fiji, Tonga and Vanuatu.
 In Timor-Leste, one of the world's youngest SIDS and LDCs, a presentation on the 2003 Convention was made to the Ministry of Education and Culture.
 Timor Leste museums were supported through a range of activities undertaken by the UNESCO Jakarta Office, including the translation into Indonesian of the UNESCO/ICOM Museum Studies Training Package "Running a Museum" and a series of Cultural Heritage Protection Handbooks.
 In the Pacific, a feasibility study on developing creative industries as sustainable livelihoods in Kiribati was completed.

-Relating to the 1972 World Heritage Convention, the Cook Islands ratified the Convention in January 2009, while Kiribati, Marshall Islands, Palau and FSM nominated new sites in January 2009.
+Relating to the 1972 World Heritage Convention, the Cook Islands ratified the Convention in January 2009, while Kiribati, Marshall Islands, Palau and the Federated States of Micronesia nominated new sites in January 2009.
 Requests for funding from the World Heritage Fund were received from Vanuatu, Seychelles, Dominican Republic and Fiji, and a review of the World Heritage Pacific 2009 Programme was undertaken and reported to the 33rd session of the World Heritage Committee.
-An Australian Funds-in-Trust to project to support World Heritage activities was established in 2008, with a particular priority for projects in the Pacific region.
+An Australian Funds-in-Trust project to support World Heritage activities was established in 2008, with a particular priority for projects in the Pacific region.
 Youth PATH projects were initiated in 12 Caribbean countries, through which over 150 young people were trained in heritage tourism, entrepreneurship, product development and life skills.
 In 2008, Youth PATH in Dominica, Grenada, Saint Kitts and Nevis, Saint Lucia and Barbados accessed funds from GEF, USAID and IDB to support poverty alleviation.

-o Information literacy and knowledge of sustainable development challenges and practices enhanced
+Information literacy and knowledge of sustainable development challenges and practices enhanced

-In relation to this expected result, participatory mechanisms and community networks in SIDS were strengthened with five community media projects from four SIDS countries - East Timor, Palau, Trinidad and Tobago, and Vanuatu - supported through the IPDC with a total sum of \$119,800.
+In relation to this expected result, participatory mechanisms and community networks in SIDS were strengthened with five community media projects from four SIDS countries - East Timor, Palau, Trinidad and Tobago, and Vanuatu - supported through the IPDC with a total sum of US \$119,800.

 The IPDC is a key funding mechanism for SIDS.
 Fifteen IPDC projects were implemented in SIDS during the 2008-2009 biennium.
-Regional consultations on the adaptation of Model Curricula for Journalism Education were organized in Barbados and Papua New Guinea, with the participation of journalism departments of universities and training institutes of 14 SIDS.
-The Caribbean Media and Resource Centre was launched in Jamaica, providing an internet-based distance learning mechanism offering courses in online journalism and media.
+Regional consultations on the adaptation of model curricula for journalism education were organized in Barbados and Papua New Guinea, with the participation of journalism departments of universities and training institutes of 14 SIDS.
+The Caribbean Media and Resource Centre was launched in Jamaica, providing an Internet-based distance learning mechanism offering courses in online journalism and media.